rkalajian/devar-tty.com/src/posts/2022-02-24-Fantasy-Life-Online-Tier-List.md

 featuredImage: /assets/images/fantasy-life-online-tier-list/fantasylifetier.png
 ---

 Fantasy Life Online has been out for a few months now, with several new 5-Star characters joining the roster at an accelerated rate compared to the Japanese run of the game.
-The following tier list only looks at 5-Star characters, as there is really no need to compare characters that are 4-Star or lower.
+The following tier lists only look at 5-Star characters and weapons, as there is really no need to compare any that are 4-Star or lower.

 ## Fantasy Life Online Character Tier List
 ***Updated February 22, 2022: Added Olianna to A-Tier***